Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: An Overview of Cis-Mendelian Randomization

-Genetic variants for cis-MR are selected from a region containing the protein-encoding gene.
-The gene region is defined to contain the target gene, as well as variants within a few hundred thousand base pairs on either side of the gene, in order to include possible cis-eQTL variants.
 Within the limits of a gene region, it is often possible to identify hundreds of correlated variants marginally associated with protein expression.
 Researchers must then select which of these variants to incorporate in a subsequent MR analysis; including all available variants is usually avoided as it can introduce numerical approximation errors in estimating the MR causal effect \citep{Burgess2017}.
 Some authors have suggested prioritizing variants based on functional annotations; however, \cite{Schmidt2019} investigated this strategy in a simulation study and found little to no difference in causal inferences conducted using functional variants compared to non-coding variants.
 Therefore, the selection of genetic variants is usually performed based on the strength of their associations with the risk factor, while accounting for LD correlation to reduce numerical approximation errors.
 In the next section, we review statistical approaches for implementing this variable selection procedure.

 Finally, similar to standard Mendelian randomization analyses, genetic variants used for cis-MR must satisfy the instrumental variables assumptions.
 Violations of the instrumental variable assumptions are often a concern because they have the potential to devalidate tests of causal association between the risk factor and the outcome and to bias causal effect estimates.
-However, violations of the no-pleiotropy assumption are less likely to occur when studying protein expression, because proteins are causally upstream of metabolites and biomarkers, which constitute the most common risk factors used in traditional MR analyses \citep{Swerdlow2016, Schmidt2019}.
+In principle, violations of the no-pleiotropy assumption are less likely to occur when studying protein expression, because proteins are causally upstream of metabolites and biomarkers which constitute the most common risk factors used in traditional MR analyses \citep{Swerdlow2016, Schmidt2019}.
+This is illustrated in the causal diagram of Figure~\ref{pleiotropy} \citep[which is adapted from Figure 1 of][]{Schmidt2019}.